mkeller1992/hrm2-financial-planning/README.md

-# hrm2-financial-planning
+# Planning Tool for communities
-Tool to support the financial planning of communities
+A proof of concept as part of project 2 at the Bern University of Applied Sciences